zakaf/creativity/README.md

 Requirement
 ----------
-IP address has to be registered at the web of science server and granted accessed to their premium service, not lite service
+IP address has to be registered at the web of science server and granted access to its premium service, not its lite service
-* server will not grant an authentication, if not registered
+* If your computer is connected to UCLA network or UCLA VPN, it has already been pre-registered
-* If your computer is connrected to UCLA network or UCLA VPN, it has already been pre-registered
+* access can be requested through [web of science](http://wokinfo.com/scientific/info/terms-ws/), but its premium service is not guranteed

 SUDS - python library for SOAP
 * In order to use SUDS, you need python-setuptools installed (<code>sudo apt-get install python-setuptools</code>)